-‘Vanderpump Rules’ Scheana Marie Tells All About Her Final Moments With Mike Shay
+‘Vanderpump Rules’ Star Scheana Marie Tells All About Her Final Moments With Mike Shay

 Looking back, Scheana Marie said the taping brought some closure to her marriage.

-To see more of Scheana Marie and Mike Shay, don’t miss the third installment of the 3-part Vanderpump Rules Season 5 reunion special, which airs next Monday night, April 17, at 8 p.m. on Bravo TV.
+To see more of Scheana Marie and Mike Shay, don’t miss the third installment of the three-part Vanderpump Rules Season 5 reunion special, which airs next Monday night, April 17, at 8 p.m. on Bravo TV.

 [Featured Image by Charles Sykes/Bravo]